-Jesus tells John’s disciples to go back to him and tell him about all the things they’ve seen Jesus do: the blind see, the lame walk, the lepers are healed, the deaf hear, the dead are raised and the good news is preached to the poor (Matt.
+Jesus told John’s disciples to go back to him and tell him about all the things they had seen Jesus do: the blind see, the lame walk, the lepers are healed, the deaf hear, the dead are raised and the good news is preached to the poor (Matt.
 11:5).
-As John’s disciples begin to leave, Jesus speaks to the people standing nearby--“I tell you the truth, of all who have ever lived, none is greater than John the Baptist” (Matt.
-11:11 nlt).
+As John’s disciples began to leave, Jesus spoke to the people standing nearby—“I tell you the truth, of all who have ever lived, none is greater than John the Baptist” (Matt.
+11:11 NLT).

 I thank God for John.
 The greatest man who ever lived struggled with doubt and discouragement.
 God doesn't condemn us for our struggles.
 In fact, John had the courage to trust Jesus enough to come to him (through his disciples) and ask the hard questions.
 And John gives us permission to come humbly and honestly to God when we’re struggling with doubts and confusion too.
 Jesus revealed his power to John’s disciples so they could reassure John that he was the Messiah.
 He was worthy of John’s trust even though John was sitting in a stinking prison.